 Urban Spree - Berlin

-Urban Spree Galerie is a Berlin based, 400 sqm wide, independent contemporary art gallery.
+Urban Spree Galerie is a Berlin-based, 400 sqm wide, independent contemporary art gallery.
 Set up in a vast postindustrial compound, the gallery defends an artistic grassroots approach, directed towards cities, street and graffiti artists, photographers and contemporary artists.
 The first floor of the compound is the heart of the Urban Spree concept.
-The heart are the artists ateliers that function as as a Creative Lab, where artists in residence produce works for the Gallery and craft limited edition series for the Store.
-The Ateliers are a collaborative place where creativity between artists from different backgrounds is fostered and emulated, and shared with the public through regular creative workshop sessions.
+The heart is the artists’ ateliers that function as a Creative Lab, where artists in residence produce works for the Gallery and craft limited edition series for the Store.
+The Ateliers are a collaborative place where creativity between artists from different backgrounds is fostered and emulated and shared with the public through regular creative workshop sessions.

 Wunderkammern - Rome

 Wunderkammern was founded in 1998 in Spello, Umbria, as a patronage program for the development of contemporary art projects.
 On the tenth anniversary of its activities, Wunderkammern moved to a new venue in Rome, and opened the art gallery with the international project of excellence, promoting the most innovative research of contemporary art in its different forms and languages.
 The gallery and its artists explore themes related to the marvelous, the paradox, the connection between the inside and the outside, the conventional and the unaccepted, privacy and voyeurism, with a strong influence by ‘relational art’ and ‘public art’.

 Howard Griffin Gallery - London